microsoft/vscode-docs/docs/editor/tasks.md

 `tasks.json` takes a single `command` value which can be a task runner like gulp or grunt or any command line tool like a compiler or linter.
 By default the `command` will show up in the **Tasks: Run Task** dropdown.

-You can also define multiple tasks in a `tasks` array in order to pass different arguments or use different settings when the `command` is run.
+You can also define multiple tasks in a `tasks` array in order to pass different arguments or use different settings when the `command` is running.

 Here's a simple example passing different arguments to the `echo` command: